laurci/poc-comp-plugins/README.md

 ## The what

 The script creates a new typescript compiler instance (program, checker and language service) and loads the project at `./sample`.
 It then proceeds to transform the sample with the configured plugins (it creates a transformer factory for each plugin).
 The plugins then proceed to modify the AST and produce changes where needed.
-The output is never written to disk, instead it is serialized as JSON and then base64 encoded and transported for execution to a different node process that hacks the shit out of the module resolution system to load the desired files from memory instead of loading them from the disk.
-This is a hack, for this demo only.
-If you want to take a look check `./sample/dist/starter.js` and `./src/vm.ts`, but be sure to drink a good amount of holy water before.
-The main file loaded by the runner process is `sample/index.ts`.
+The output is written to disk and a node process starts running `index.js`.

 The output of the script is split into the compile time logs (including full dumps of the output files) and the runtime logs. (look after the `attempting to run` log)